coder/docs/guides/admin/inotify-watch-limits.md

 daemonset.apps "more-fs-watchers" deleted
 ```

-However, note that the setting will persist until the node restarts or
+However, note that the setting will persist until the node restarts or another
-another program sets the `fs.inotify.max_user_watches` setting.
+program sets the `fs.inotify.max_user_watches` setting.

-## See Also
+## See also

 - [INotify watch
   limit](https://blog.passcod.name/2017/jun/25/inotify-watch-limit.html)